India closes the water supply to Pakistan – are we in danger of a new crisis in Asia?

 India – motives and consequences

-India explains its actions by having to respond to terrorism and by wanting to put pressure on Pakistan to stop supporting the armed groups in Kashmir.
-However, it will take months or years to build an infrastructure for full water retention, and the threat itself destabilizes the region and fuels the war moods.
+India explains its actions with the need to respond to terrorism and the desire to exert pressure on Pakistanto stop supporting the armed groups in Kashmir.
+However, it will take months or years to build an infrastructure to fully stop water, and the threat itself destabilizes the region and fuels the war mood.

 What's the threat of a water war?